NatronGitHub/Natron/README.md

 the render pipeline can be computed at lower res to speed-up rendering).

-- Multi-task: Natron can render multiple graphs at the same time, it can also be used as a background process in command-line mode without any display support (e.g: for render farm purpose).
+- Multi-task: Natron can render multiple graphs at the same time, it can also be used as a background process in command-line mode without any display support (e.g. for render farm purpose).

 - Recover easily from bugs: Natron sometimes crashes.
 Fear not, an  auto-save system detects inactivity and saves your work for yourself.
 Also Natron provides the option to render